After Wisdom Tooth Removal

 No rinsing of any kind should be performed until the day following surgery.
 The day after surgery you should begin rinsing at least 5-6 times a day, especially after eating, with a teaspoon of salt mixed into one cup of warm water.

-If you have been placed on antibiotics, take the tablets or liquid as directed.
-Antibiotics will be given to help prevent infection.
+Antibiotics may be prescribed to help prevent infection.
+If antibiotics have been prescribed for you, take the tablets or liquid as directed.
 Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.